hzhreal/HTOS/TUTORIAL.md

 **change title**: Accepts a save pair that will get resigned, and the titles of the save will be swapped.
 **Parameters**:
-- maintitle, for example Grand Theft Auto V
+- `maintitle`, for example Grand Theft Auto V
-- subtitle, for example Franklin and Lamar (1.6%) These are changed in the param.sfo file.
+- `subtitle`, for example Franklin and Lamar (1.6%) These are changed in the param.sfo file.

 //

 **convert**: Accepts a savegame that is decrypted (second layer of encryption can be present).
 The savefile will be converted from PS4 to PC or vice versa.
 **Parameters**:
-- game, select the game of the savefile
+- `game`, select the game of the savefile
-- savefile, the file itself
+- `savefile`, the file itself
 The platform will get automatically detected, if not you will be prompted.
 **If your game is not available**:
 **PS4 -> PC**: Try to decrypt the PS4 save and use the decrypted file on PC.